Many can participate in ceremonies, but ayahuasca has a unique power and a very special connection with the Shipibo people.

 Ayahuasca doesn’t lie.
 The people who come here come to learn.
 The foreigners come with the mentality that not only the Shipibo people can drink ayahuasca; they also can drink it.
 And they diet even more, simply due to the desire to learn or know more than us.
 Once they know, they practice it in different places.
 For that reason so many of them are here.
 And I know, they don’t do it for pleasure; they come here to learn more than us.
 But in fact the ayahuasca is from the Shipibo people, and there is a unique connection that goes beyond this aspect.
 Many can participate in ceremonies, but, as I say, ayahuasca has a unique power and a very special connection with the Shipibo people.

-Maestra Rosa works as a healer at Pachamama Temple in Pucallpa, Peru.
+Shipibo ayahuasca healer Maestra Rosa works at Pachamama Temple in Pucallpa, Peru.